Tips

 Your choice of accompaniments should pair well with your cheese selections.

-Pairing picks are a great way to enhance your experience, bring out different aspects of the cheese and create a richer cheese tasting experience.
+Pairing picks are a great way to enhance your experience, bring out different aspects of the cheeses, and create a richer cheese tasting experience.

-What accompaniments should you include?
-Make sure your accompaniments cover the following bases: Crunchy, sweet, spicy, salty, pickled and fresh.
-For example, an assortment might include pistachios, cherry jam, hot honey, assorted olives, pickled beets and sliced radishes.
+Once you've got your cheese varieties picked, it's time to think about things to pair with them.
+Make sure your accompaniments meet the following criteria: crunchy, sweet, spicy, salty, pickled, and fresh.
+For example, an ideal assortment might include pistachios, cherry jam, hot honey, assorted olives, pickled beets, and sliced radishes.

-Don’t forget to throw in something unexpected!
-Examples on non-traditional cheese pairings include red miso, umeboshi plums, dark chocolate and roasted chickpeas.
-Challenging preconceived notions regarding what is “supposed” to go together makes for great conversation, which is another essential ingredient in any gathering.
+Also, don’t forget to throw in something unexpected.
+Examples of non-traditional cheese pairings your guests will love might include red miso, umeboshi plums, dark chocolate, and roasted chickpeas.
+Challenging preconceived notions regarding what is “supposed” to go with cheese or appear on a cheese board makes for great conversation, another essential ingredient in any gathering.

-You’ve got the goods, but how do you make a cheese board look good?
-Aesthetically, focus more on balance than on symmetry.
+Okay, you’ve got everything on your list, and you're ready to get started, but how do you make a cheese board look good?
+Our first piece of advice is to focus more on aesthetics than on symmetry.

-Think less about the shapes or overall design you are going to make and more about your cheeses and accoutrements in terms of color.
+Think less about the shapes or overall design you are going to make and more about your cheeses and accouterments in terms of color.

-Make sure to alternate contrasting colors as you plate, rather than keeping all of those cheesy gold tones or rose-hued meats clumped together.
-Try using nuts, dried and fresh fruit and olives as borders and dividers to frame your cheeses and charcuterie.
+Make sure to alternate contrasting colors as you set things out on the cheese board.
+Don't clump all of those cheesy gold tones or rose-hued meats together.
+Try using nuts, dried and fresh fruit, and olives as borders and dividers to frame your cheeses and charcuterie.

-Speaking of olives, go ahead and indulge in an upgrade or two if you want to take your board to the next level.
-Olives always look better and stay glossy if they’re given a quick toss in some olive oil; they taste even better if you warm them up a bit.
-The humble raisin gains juicy confidence from a 30-minute soak in sherry vinegar, chili flakes and a spoonful of whole-seed mustard.
-Dried figs, plums, apricots and dates can be soaked in whiskey, brandy or port and then baked at 375°F for 20-30 minutes for a decadent addition to your post-dinner cheese plate.
+Speaking of olives, go ahead and indulge in an upgrade or two if you want to take your cheese board to the next level.
+Olives always look better and stay glossy if they’re given a quick toss in some olive oil, and they taste even better if you warm them up a bit.
+Similarly, the humble raisin gains juicy confidence from a 30-minute soak in sherry vinegar, chili flakes, and a spoonful of whole-seed mustard.
+Dried figs, plums, apricots, and dates can be soaked in whiskey, brandy, or port and then baked at 375°F for 20-30 minutes for a decadent addition to your post-dinner cheese plate.

-You don’t have to have excessive quantities of food to create a lush landscape.
+You don’t need excessive quantities of food to create a lush cheese board landscape.
 Try using a space-stealing standby, such as a bunch of grapes, as a dual-purpose centerpiece and prop.
-An array of cheese triangles can stand up with its assistance, or a wedge of something soft and bloomy can lean casually against those cushiony orbs.
+An array of cheese triangles can stand up with its assistance, or a wedge of something soft and bloomy can lean casually against its grapey friends.

-Fill in any gaps between your cheeses and charcuterie with tasty morsels to fill in any negative space and create the illusion of a cheese board smorgasbord.
+Fill in any gaps between your cheeses and charcuterie with tasty morsels to eliminate negative space and create the illusion of a cheese board smorgasbord.

 Creating vertical vignettes, such as a stack of crackers or apple chips, also lends the platter some depth.